el-moudni-hicham/radar-violation-detection-system/README.md

 - View violations of a vehicle owner.
 - Modify and view radar data.
 - Modify and view vehicle and owner data.
-- Modify and view offense data.
+- Modify and view infraction data.

 ## Technical Architecture